DataBiosphere/terra-cli/README.md

 #### Applications
 ```
 Usage: terra app [COMMAND]
-Commands related to applications in the Terra workspace context.
+Run applications in the workspace.
 Commands:
   list       List the supported applications.
-  get-image  Get the Docker image used for launching applications.
+  get-image  [FOR DEBUG] Get the Docker image used for launching applications.
-  set-image  Set the Docker image to use for launching applications.
+  set-image  [FOR DEBUG] Set the Docker image to use for launching applications.
   execute    [FOR DEBUG] Execute a command in the application container for the
                Terra workspace, with no setup.
 ```